-Christmas is a time to enjoy yourself and have treats that you wouldn’t regularly eat at other times of the year.
+Christmas is a time to enjoy yourself and have foods that you wouldn’t regularly eat at other times of the year.

-But being a time of indulgence and celebration, much traditional Christmas fare tends to be higher in saturated fat, free sugars and salt than our usual diets.
+But being a time of celebration, many traditional Christmas foods tend to be high in saturated fat, free (added) sugars and salt than our usual diets.

 If you have diabetes, or are close to someone who does, you may find that this time of year can make managing your diabetes more difficult, with so much tempting Christmas food and drink to choose from.